The Rise and Fall of Davies-Charlton

 In fact, Chris’s story would make far more sense if the individual to whom she referred as Charlton was in fact Alan Allbon!!
 It seems quite possible that the passage of some 55 years might have been sufficient to confuse some of Chris’s memories.
 This is a hypothesis that warrants testing …………..

 And indeed, as soon as we substitute Alan Allbon for Chris Crosby’s “Charlton”, the whole thing falls neatly into place!
-We now know that Allbon was living and working in Barnoldswick throughout the entire period of Chris Crosby’s employment there.
+We now know from his two sons that Allbon was living and working in Barnoldswick throughout the entire period of Chris Crosby’s employment there.
 We also know that he was placed in charge of the model engine design program, also taking responsibility for overseeing the ongoing production of the engines as works manager.
 These are precisely the duties which Chris assigned to the mysterious “Charlton”!

 Allbon surely couldn’t have carried out these duties without spending at least some time at the office discussing design and production issues with Hefin Davies.
 This after all was what had motivated Davies to bring him on board in the first place.
 This being the case, surely Chris Crosby must have seen him in the office at some point, and more than once at that?
 It now appears that in fact she did so, but somehow gained the impression that he was Charlton rather than Allbon!